wbcolon/xPlay/README.md

 The Phonon/KDE backend supports gapless playback, but it is a bit more complicated to use.
 On top, there seems to be an issue calculating the length of the currently played track.
-I worked around this issue by utilizing the a muted QMediaPlayer object.
+I worked around this issue by utilizing a muted QMediaPlayer object.
 The Phonon backend is only used for the music player.

 ### VLC

 The VLC backend is used for the movie player.
 It replaced the earlier Phonon backend due to stability issues. xPlay uses the event based method for libVLC without using a QTimer thread to constantly updating the status.

+### PulseAudio

+The volume changes are applied to the default PulseAudio sink, not to the xPlay application stream.
+If the volume is muted then the PulseAudio sink and the application stream are both muted.
+The volume for the application stream is set to a 100 percent.

 ## Usage